gmarti-web/gmarti-web.github.io/collections/_hub-and-spoke-network/2025-03-16-hub-and-spoke.md

 * VPC route tables direct traffic flow between all VPCs in the network.
 * A single NAT gateway and a network firewall in the hub VPC protect all the spoke VPCs in the network.

 The hub-and-spoke network model is a powerful way to manage your cloud networks easily and efficiently.
 It lets you scale your applications without the cost of additional security services, like firewalls or NAT gateways.
-It's flexibility lets you modify the architecture to fit your business requirements.
+Its flexibility lets you modify the architecture to fit your business requirements.
 For example, you can duplicate your hub VPC across multiple availability zones to improve the network's availability.
 A centralized network, like the hub-and-spoke model, gives you complete control over the entire system.

 Check out the following resources to learn more about centralized networks or how to build your own hub-and-spoke model: